 Are all font licenses the same?

 No. Every type foundry, or re-selling platform such as our own, may have different font licensing terms which you will need to understand and abide by law.
-Download our licensing checklist which breaks down what each license allows you to do.

 Who is the license owner (licensee)?